Publication Ethics and Malpractice Statement

 Authorship and Contributorship

 We acknowledge that different disciplines and publication formats have different norms for who is listed as an author.
-Where no other guidance is specified, we recommend applying the following principles:
+In instances guidance are not provided or specified, we recommend adhering to the following examples:

 - List anyone who has made substantial contributions to the conception or design of the work, or the acquisition, analysis, or interpretation of data for the work.